 Any personally identifying information we collect will only be used in line with St Devenick’s purpose as a church and your interests.
 There’s a pastoral side to this and an administrative one.
-If you’re interested, check out the collapsible list below for a more detailed breakdown of what we might use your information for.
+If you’re interested, check out the collapsible list below for a more detailed, but non-exhaustive, breakdown of what we might use your information for.

 Learn more about how we use personal data

-• To share your contact details with the General Synod Office if you are appointed to a role within the congregation or diocese for the purposes of church administration;
+• to share your contact details with the General Synod Office if you are appointed to a role within the congregation or diocese for the purposes of church administration; and

 We are required by law to rely on one or more lawful grounds to process your personal information.
 Much of our processing is done on the basis of legitimate interest.
 However, we may also rely on other bases including consent, legal obligations, performance of contracts, and vital interests.

-When determining legitimate interest, we will conduct balancing tests to ensure that 1) the interest is legitimate; 2) that processing of data is necessary to the identified interest; and that 3) the pursuit of the interest will not negatively impact you.
+When determining legitimate interest, we will conduct a balancing test to ensure that 1) the interest is legitimate; 2) that processing of data is necessary to the identified interest; and that 3) the pursuit of the interest will not negatively impact you.

 How long is your information kept for?

 We keep your information for no longer than is necessary for the purposes it was collected for.
 The length of time we retain your personal information for is determined by practical and legal considerations.
-For example, we are legally required to hold some types of information to fulfil our statutory and regulatory obligations (e.g. health/safety and tax/accounting purposes).
-Things like church registers of baptisms, marriages, and funerals will be kept indefinitely.
+We are legally required to hold some types of information to fulfil our statutory and regulatory obligations (e.g. health/safety and tax/accounting purposes).
+For example, things like church registers of baptisms, marriages, and funerals will be kept indefinitely.

-- The right to request that St Devenick’s correct any personal data held if it is incorrect.
+- the right to request that St Devenick’s correct any personal data held if it is incorrect; and

 Get in touch with as outlined in “Contact details” to exercise these rights.